mc-729/IT202-003/public_html/Project/Proposal.md

 - Milestone 3

-- [] \(12/17/2021) User will be able to purchase items in their Cart
+- [X] \(12/17/2021) User will be able to purchase items in their Cart
   - List of Evidence of Feature Completion
-  - Status: In Progress
+  - Status: Incomplete, partially working
-  - Direct Link:
+  - Direct Link: N/A Since it isn't fully working
   - Pull Requests
     - PR link #1 https://github.com/mc-729/IT202-003/pull/91
     - PR link #2 https://github.com/mc-729/IT202-003/pull/102